Deborah Pauly

-Deborah L. Pauly (born July 25, 1959 in Virginia) is a perennial candidate and graduate of Trinity Law School in Orange County, CA. She serves as a current member of the National Council of the John Birch Society, having made her reputation as a southern California Tea Party-friendly politician.
+Deborah L. Pauly (born July 25, 1959, in Virginia) is a perennial candidate and graduate of Trinity Law School in Orange County, CA. She serves as a current member of the National Council of the John Birch Society and works as a staff attorney at the Lex Rex Institute, a nonprofit Constitutional advocacy organization, having made her reputation as a southern California Tea Party-friendly politician.

 Earlier career

 Pauly was appointed as a voting delegate to the California Republican Party by State Senator John Moorlach and an elected member of the Central Committee of the Republican Party of Orange County, as one of six people from the 60th Assembly District and later 68th Assembly District.

 While serving as Councilwoman of the City of Villa Park, Pauly received the 2009 Woman of the Year Award from the California Legislative Women's Caucus as part of the Caucus's Women's History Month observances.
 Pauly served active duty in the United States Air Force as a Public Affairs Specialist.

 In 2010, Pauly attracted attention by comparing the Affordable Care Act to sodomy.

 A 2011 video of a protest at an Islamic charity event captured Pauly addressing a crowd outside denouncing the event as "pure, unadulterated evil" and inviting US Marines "to help these terrorists to an early meeting in paradise."